ethereum/remix-project/libs/remixd/README.md

 # Remixd

-`remixd` is a tool that intend to be used with [Remix IDE](http://github.com/ethereum/browser-solidity) (aka.
+`remixd` is a tool that intend to be used with [Remix IDE](https://github.com/ethereum/remix-project) (aka.
 Browser-Solidity).
 It allows a websocket connection between
 `Remix IDE` (web application) and the local computer.

-Practically Remix IDE make available a folder shared by `remixd`.
+Practically Remix IDE makes available a folder shared by `remixd`.

-More details are explained in this [tutorial](http://remix.readthedocs.io/en/latest/tutorial_remixd_filesystem.html).
+More details are explained in this [tutorial](https://remix-ide.readthedocs.io/en/latest/remixd.html).

 Alternatively `remixd` can be used to setup a development environment that can be used with other popular frameworks like Embark, Truffle, Ganache, etc..